 - examination of vital signs

-- follow up physical examination by a UHS physician, as indicated
+- follow up physical examination by a UHS clinician, as indicated

 - additional screenings and records

 Sickle cell has been associated with sudden death in athletes.
 We require sickle cell testing or proof of sickle cell status for participation clearance.
 You will need a clinician to order these tests.
-You can obtain testing from your physician before coming to campus, or on campus through UHS; we charge a laboratory fee for testing.
+You can obtain testing from your health care provider before coming to campus, or on campus through UHS; we charge a laboratory fee for testing.
 Read about sickle cell trait precautions during activity.

 Sudden Cardiac Death is a common cause of death in collegiate athletes, and can occur without symptoms.
 Cardiac history, as well as physical examination (electrocardiogram (EKG)) can detect abnormalities (e.g., structural problems in the heart, or rhythm/electrical disturbances) that might otherwise go unnoticed.